onegentig/audacious-discord-rpc/README.md

 ## Installation

+> [!NOTE]
+> This plugin is *made for GNU/Linux* systems and is not tested for Windows or Mac.
+> Furthermore, it is *not possible* to install this plugin on sandboxed immutable
+> distributions of Audacious like Flatpak or Snap.

 This plugin is not included in the official [Audacious plugins][13], so it has to be added to the Audacious plugin directory manually.
-Audacious is usually installed system-wide, so `sudo` privilages will likely be required.
+Audacious is usually installed system-wide, so administrator privilages will likely be required.

-Also please note that this plugin cannot be properly installed to the sandboxed versions of Audacious (e.g. Flatpak, Snap), as those are meant to be immutable.
-(There might be hacks around that, but I don’t suggest doing that.)

 1. **Get the `discord-rpc.so` file.** You can find the latest released version in the [releases][2] section.
 Alternatively, you can